 Applicants should submit only one application per deadline.
 Funds cannot be used for salary support of applicants, graduate studies, or national board certification.

-Forsyth County teacher grant applications are considered once a year in the winter; applicants will receive a decision within a two-month review period.
+Forsyth County Teacher Grant applications are considered once a year in the winter; applicants will receive a decision within a two-month review period.
 The 2023 grant application is closed.
 The next grant cycle will open in December 2023.

 Selection and payment process: An advisory committee of professional educators will review applications and select grant recipients.
 Grants will be paid directly to recipients.